About the Drug Court Program

 The Judge can also order someone into the program as a condition of Community Corrections.
 Superior Court Judge Blaine Goode oversees the Drug Court Program and Amber Finnegan is the Drug Court Coordinator.
 Drug Court is operated through Court Services.
 The minimum amount of time it will take to complete this program is 18 months.

 The Drug Court Team

 The Drug Court Team meets every week before the Drug Court session to discuss current applications and the progress of the participants.
 Drug Court Team Members

 Anybody who has been arrested for a felony offense can apply for the Drug Court Program.
 A Drug Court application must be completed which can be found at the jail, at Community Corrections, at Superior or Circuit Court, or with an attorney.
 Once one applies to Drug Court, the Drug Court team will accept or not accept the application based upon eligibility criteria.

-If the application is accepted, the Pretrial Coordinator will send an assessment packet to complete and will interview the person for a Drug Court evaluation.
-The Pretrial Coordinator will write a report summarizing the interview and the assessments completed and will give to the Drug Court Team for approval.
+If the application is accepted, the Drug Court Case Manager will send an assessment packet to complete and will interview the person for a Drug Court evaluation.
+The Case Manager will write a report summarizing the interview and the assessments completed and will give to the Drug Court Team for approval.
 The Drug Court Team will decide whether or not the applicant will be accepted into the program.